 Some tips for making your toddler’s first dental appointment a positive experience:

 1. Pick a pediatric dentist.
 They are specially trained and specialize in treating children.
-Children’s dental offices are often decorated to appeal to the younger crowd and more welcoming than a “adult” dental office.
+Children’s dental offices are often decorated to appeal to the younger crowd and are more welcoming than an “adult” dental office.
 There are often kid-friendly distractions like colorful toys and books.

 3. Be supportive and congratulate your toddler on a job well done.
 Are they doing a good job sitting in the chair or opening their mouth?
 Let them know!

 4. Be prepared with a comfort toy or lovie.
-Do they have a blanket or stuffed animal they love and brings them comfort?
-Bring it with you or keep in your bag just in case.
+Do they have a blanket or stuffed animal they love that brings them comfort?
+Bring it with you or keep it in your bag just in case.

 Let me know if any of these things help you end your toddler teeth brushing struggle.
 I know that it can be hard when your toddler refuses to brush their teeth but you have options!